 All other questions regarding the endorser process should be directed to the Direct Loan Applicant Services Center at 1-800-557-7394.

-- PLUS Loan funds are credited directly to the student’s account.
-The parent borrower will be notified via email within 3 days of the disbursement to the student’s account.
-In order to have your Federal PLUS Loan funds disbursed by the student’s first day of classes, the MPN must be completed by:
+PLUS Loan funds are credited directly to the student’s account.
+The parent borrower will be notified via the email address the parent borrower provided on the 2014-15 Federal PLUS Loan Application within 3 days of the disbursement to the student’s account.
+In order to have your Federal PLUS Loan funds disbursed by the student’s first day of classes, the MPN must be completed by: June 1—Fall Semester November 1—Spring Semester

-- The specific terms and conditions of the PLUS Loan are outlined in the MPN.
-The fixed interest rate is 6.41% with a 4.288% origination fee, which is subject to change after July, 1, 2014.
+The specific terms and conditions of the PLUS Loan are outlined in the MPN.
+The fixed interest rate effective for 2015-16 is 6.84% with a 4.272% origination fee if applie for on or after October 1st, 2015.
 Loan repayment begins 60 days after the final disbursement is made.

 Parent borrowers may request payment to be deferred while their student is enrolled at least half-time.
 Deferment requests must be made through the Loan Servicer and must be renewed each year.